Do you dream of working from anywhere?

 Refine Your Skills

-Before you start marketing yourself, you might want to take on a few projects that help you build a portfolio.
-For example, if you plan to offer proofreading, blogging, graphic design, tutoring, or freelance writing as part of your VA skill set, you might want to have a few samples available to showcase your skills.
+Before you start marketing yourself, you might have to take on a few projects that help you build a portfolio.
+For example, if you plan to offer proofreading, blogging, graphic design, tutoring, or freelance writing as part of your VA skill set, you should want to have a few samples available to showcase your skills.
 For example, a mom won't want just anyone to tutor their child!

 Choose Your Business & Pricing Structure

-You should also decide on your pricing structure before you start marketing yourself.
+You should also decide on your price structure before you start marketing yourself.
 For example, if you plan to offer social media management as one of your skills, you should take the time to understand what other people are charging, and if you want to charge per project, per month, or by the hour.

 However, keep in mind that there are many ways to make money.
 Some tasks may require a lower hourly rate than others.